$1,500 Off Your Shower, Plus Low Monthly Payments

 During normal business hours, emergency plumbing services often fall between $100 and $500 per hour.
 More complicated repairs or situations requiring specialized equipment can climb above $600 per hour, particularly during nights, weekends, or holidays.

 If the issue is relatively straightforward and handled during regular hours, total costs frequently land in the $300 to $400 range.
+More complex repairs that require wall access, pipe replacement, or specialized equipment can increase total repair costs significantly.
 However, after-hours dispatch, added labor time, replacement parts, or extensive damage can increase the final bill quickly.

 Hourly Pricing vs. Flat-Rate Emergency Fees